-Weathergraph also shows rain or snow probability, when there is no precipitation detected yet, but nowcast reports higher than 50 % chance.
+Weathergraph also shows rain or snow probability, when there is no precipitation detected yet, but nowcast reports a higher than 50 % chance.

-Weathergraph warnings show on all large graphical or text complications on Infograph Modular, Modular Compact, Modular Max, Modular, Utility, Activity, Infograph, Photo, Astronomy, Explorer, Motion, Memoji, Solar graph and Timelapse watchfaces.
+Weathergraph warnings show on all large graphical or text complications on Infograph Modular, Modular Compact, Modular Max, Modular, Utility, Activity, Infograph, Photo, Astronomy, Explorer, Motion, Memoji, Solar graph, and Timelapse watchfaces.

 If you have set up nowcast alerts, Weathergraph will warn you with a notification.
 Please keep a Weathergraph complication active, so that Weathergraph is allowed to check the forecast regularly in the background.